The Morning Briefing: The United States Should Soon Reach Fauci Immunity

 The bitterly tyrannical and perpetually irritating Anthony Fauci was all over print and broadcast news and that’s never a good thing.

 I wrote a column last year saying that I would gladly go along with the mask rules if businesses would open up again.
-That was all fine and well until I got my second dose of the vaccine.
+That was all fine and good until I got my second dose of the vaccine.
 I’ve been a little cranky about having to wear a mask since then.
-Yeah, I know it takes a couple of weeks after the second one to really kick in but just the prospect of still being mask-shamed when I am is getting me out of sorts.
+Yeah, I know it takes a couple of weeks after the second one to really kick in, but just the prospect of still being mask-shamed when I’ve been vaccinated is getting me out of sorts.

 Like Florida Governor Ron DeSantis said the other day, we should “act immune” once we’re immune.
 Treacher wrote the other day about the fact that it is somehow newsworthy that Ted Cruz won’t be wearing a mask around the Capitol because he’s fully vaccinated.